curiousercreative/react-modal/README.md

 - [Render a simple modal via portal](./example/src/components/SimpleModalPortal.jsx)

 ### Styles
 You're responsible for importing or linking the stylesheet with `import '@curiouser/react-modal/dist/index.css';` or any other way you like, it's just a css file.
-The package styles don't try to do anything pretty for you, just provide functional styles.
+The package styles don't try to do anything fancy for you, just provide baseline, functional styles that work out of the box.
 Class names try to follow the [BEM naming convention](http://getbem.com/naming/).
+We recommend adding your own styles for the following selectors:
+- `.modal__wrapper`: add styles for `width` (and/or `min-width`, `max-width`) style to  global selector.
+[See our styles for the example app](./example/src/index.css#L21)
+- you may override the styles for selector `.modal__close` and/or `.modal__close::after` to customize the close button (X in the top right of modal)
+- [override any styles you like](./src/index.css) and/or [create a PR](https://github.com/curiousercreative/react-modal/compare) to make specific rules read CSS variables

 ## License
 This is free and unencumbered software released into the public domain.